-In case of a sprint among riders in the finish area, it is prohibited to change lanes the last 100 meters before the finish line, wavering with the bikes to hinder a faster rider passing, or in any way block the competing riders.
+In case of a sprint among riders in the finish area, it is prohibited to change lanes the last 100 meters before the finish line, wavering with the bikes to hinder a faster team passing, or in any way block the competing teams.

-9. Protests, jury, penalties
+9. Protests, penalties, jury